What Is a Timeshare and How Does It Work?

 • And more

-It’s common to have high upfront costs when you purchase a timeshare.
+According to the American Resort Development Association, the average cost for a weekly interval timeshare is $24,170.
+It’s common to face high upfront costs when purchasing a timeshare.
 Plus, you might be asked to pay closing costs.

-Some timeshare companies require a downpayment.
+Some timeshare companies require a down payment.
 Others are connected with loan companies to help you finance the upfront costs of purchasing a timeshare.
+Keep in mind that using a loan to buy a timeshare will increase your overall cost since you pay interest on the loan.

 Along with upfront costs such as the purchase price and any closing costs, you also need to understand maintenance fees and how those factor into the cost of ownership.